Yetzer hara

-The Hebrew word yetzer having appeared twice in Genesis occurs again at the end of the Torah: "I knew their devisings that they do".
-Thus from beginning to end the heart's yetzer (plan) is continually bent on evil.
-However, the Torah which began with blessing anticipates future blessing which will come as a result of God circumcising the heart in the latter days.
+The Hebrew word yetzer, having appeared twice in Genesis, occurs again at the end of the Torah: "I knew their devisings that they do".
+Thus from beginning to end, the heart's yetzer (plan) is continually bent on evil.
+However, the Torah which began with blessings also anticipates future blessings, which will come as a result of God circumcising the heart in the latter days.

+Jewish thought

 In traditional Judaism, yetzer hara is not a demonic force; despite this, Samael is considered the source of the yetzer hara, through man's misuse of things the physical body needs to survive.
 Thus, the need for food becomes gluttony due to the yetzer hara.
 The need for procreation becomes promiscuity, and so on.

 The Jewish concept of the yetzer hara is similar to the Christian notion of "fallenness" or a corrupted human nature, known in the Augustinian tradition as concupiscence, humanity's alienation from God and the image of God in oneself and others, resulting in spiritual ignorance and rebellion, the progressive loss of divine likeness, and a tendency to entertain evil thoughts and commit evil acts.
 However, the genesis of concupiscence is original or ancestral sin, whereas the yetzer hara is a natural aspect of God's creation.
 Also, in Judaism each person is said to also possess a yetzer hatov (good inclination) which balances the evil inclination.

 According to the Talmudic tractate Avot de-Rabbi Natan, a boy's evil inclination is greater than his good inclination until he turns 13 (bar mitzvah), at which point the good inclination is "born" and able to control his behavior.
 Moreover, the rabbis have stated: "The greater the man, the greater his [evil] inclination."